collective/collective.developermanual/source/tutorials/buildout/index.rst

     Creating directory '/opt/src/buildout-tutorial/develop-eggs'.
     Generated script '/opt/src/buildout-tutorial/bin/Buildout'.

-Once the buildout is bootstrapped, use the `bin/buildout` script to deploy.
+Now the directory has three new directories, whose purposes will be come clear in the next chapter, and a `bin/buildout` script (or `bin\buildout.exe` on Windows) which is used to apply the deployment configuration.
 Since this buildout configuration describes an empty deployment, running Buildout does nothing::

     $ bin/buildout

+Next, we'll move beyond an empty buildout to an example of the simplest possible buildout that actually deploys something.